superhero/js.core/README.md

 #### Dispatcher

 The dispatcher is what defines an endpoint and what the router is looking for to confirm a route has been located.
-No dispatcher found will render a "404 Not Found" message.
+No dispatcher found will give a `404 Not Found` response.

 #### Middleware

-Middleware is optional.
+Specifying a "middleware" is optional.

-See the section for Middleware for more information.
+See the section: "Middleware", for more information.

 #### View

-The view defines how the content of the controller will be delivered.
-A few core delivering systems already exists, such as:

-- json **default**
-  - Stringifies the body of the view model
-- raw
-  - Simply return content as it is
-- template
-  - Mostly used to render html content through a templating system
+Specifying a "view" is optional.

+See the section: "View", for more information.

 #### Policy